Introduction

 Overall, the first versions of Internet Explorer were significant because they helped to establish Microsoft as a major player in the web browser market and introduced many of the features and technologies that are still in use today.
 They also paved the way for the development of future versions of Internet Explorer and other web browsers, which have played a crucial role in the growth and evolution of the internet.

-Although Internet Explorer 1.0 integrated perfectly with Windows 95, few customers used it; most people preferred the Netscape browser or other web browsers such as Mosaic, Lynx and Opera.
+Although Internet Explorer 1.0 integrated perfectly with Windows 95, few customers used it.
+Most people preferred the Netscape browser or other web browsers such as Mosaic, Lynx and Opera.
 Microsoft remained intrepid.
 Microsoft made great strides over the next year with version 2.0.
 Internet Explorer 2.0, Microsoft’sfirst cross-platform browser, available to both Macintosh and 32-bit Windows users.
 In the summer of the year 1996, Microsoft released version 3.0, which was an overnight success owing to its wide variety of features, including support for video and audio multimedia, Java applets and Microsoft’s ActiveX controls.
-The war between The Netscape browser and IE version 3.0 raged fiercely but there was one distinguishing factor that made all the difference, Netscape charged for their browser while Microsoft gave Internet Explorer for free.
+The war between The Netscape browser and IE version 3.0 raged fiercely.
+But there was one distinguishing factor that made all the difference, Netscape charged for their browser while Microsoft gave Internet Explorer for free.

 One thing that still mars the Internet explorer success is their failure to address security issues properly.
 Post the release of version 3.0, Month after month, one security problem after another was being steadily reported.
-It was after this that web browsers like Firefox, Opera, and Safari started to pop up, and they pretty much blew IE out of the water in terms of functionality and security.
-The new web browsers offered features like tabbed browsing and browser extensions, but it took a long time to wean people off of IE. IE was most popular in 1999, 2002, 2003 With IE5 and IE6 versions released, because of some clever marketing from Microsoft, but from then on it has been a downhill ride for the Internet Explorer.
-Internet Explorer has become synonymous with bugs, security problems, and outdated technology.
-Even as it’s improved dramatically in recent years, it continues to lose serious ground to rivals but then you can’t keep Bill Gates out of the picture for too long.
+It was after this that web browsers like Firefox, Opera, and Safari started to pop up.
+And they pretty much blew IE out of the water in terms of functionality and security.
+The new web browsers offered features like tabbed browsing and browser extensions, but it took a long time to wean people off of IE.

 (Source)